Top Bar

 Income and Expense Statements

-In accordance with Section 12-63c (d), of the Connecticut General Statutes, as amended, any owner of rental real property who fails to file this form or files an incomplete or false form with intent to defraud, shall be subject to a penalty assessment equal to a Ten Percent (10%) increase in the assessed value of such property.
-In accordance with CGS, Sec 12-63b, as amended, upon determination that there is good cause, the assessor may grant an extension of not more than thirty days to file such information, if the owner of such property files a request for an extension with the assessor not later than May first.
+In accordance with Section 12-63c (d), of the Connecticut General Statutes, as amended, any owner of rental real property who fails to file this form or files an incomplete or false form with intent to defraud, shall be subject to a penalty assessment equal to a 10 Percent increase in the assessed value of such property.
+In accordance with CGS, Sec 12-63c, as amended, upon determination that there is good cause, the assessor may grant an extension to not later than the first day of July to submit such information, if the owner of such property files a request for an extension with the assessor not later than June 1.

 Income and expense statements are value informational forms that allow the assessor to consider commercial property income and expenses when determining a value.
 ALL statements are confidential and not subject to the provisions of section 1-19 (Freedom of Information), of the Connecticut General Statutes.